Full and short adjectives. Complete lessons - Knowledge Hypermarket. Short form of adjective, spelling examples

 Truncated forms of adjectives:

-Throw off the burden you have laid on me,
+Take away the burden you have placed on me,

-In this example, the truncated adjectives restlessly and obligingly perform a versification function, serve to maintain the rhythm of the verse.
-But it is impossible not to pay attention that this is an ode, that is, a high style, therefore, these adjectives also carry a stylistic load, giving the poem a syllable height.
+In this example, truncated adjectives restlessly and entrustedly perform a versification function and serve to maintain the rhythm of the verse.
+But one cannot help but notice that this is an ode, that is, high style, therefore, these adjectives also carry a stylistic load, giving the poem a syllable height.

-An example from the same ode to Sumarokov.
+An example from the same ode by Sumarokov.
 The phrase fierce sadness emphasizes the high style of the ode.

 I'll get this piece